-Brown farmed at Pilot Mound, and served as Vice President of the United Farmers of Manitoba (1918-1919) and its President from 1920 to 1921.
+Brown farmed at Pilot Mound, and was Vice President (1918-1919) and President (1920-1921) of the United Farmers of Manitoba.
 Defeated as a Liberal candidate for Manitou in the 1899 provincial general election, he was elected to the House of Commons in 1921, and was re-elected in 1925, 1926, and 1930.
 He was responsible for guiding the legislation responsible for union of the Congregational, Methodist, and Presbyterian Churches to form the United Church of Canada.
-He also served as President of the Manitoba School Trustees Association.
 After leaving politics, he returned to his farm at Pilot Mound but did not resume his ministry.

 On 13 August 1894, he married Mary Ellen Campbell (1867-?) in the RM of Louise.
 They had four children: Anna M. Brown (1895-?), Muriel Brown (1897-2004, wife of Hugh W. Mills), Robert Campbell Brown (1901-1971), and Mabel Brown (1904-?).
 He was a member of the Canadian Order of Foresters.

 He died at Pilot Mound on 20 March 1953 and was buried in the Pilot Mound Cemetery.

 1901 and 1911 Canada censes, Automated Genealogy.

 “Foresters, Legion join in rites for J. L. Brown,” Winnipeg Free Press, 23 March 1953, page 8.

 The Canadian Directory of Parliament, 1867-1967, edited by J. K. Johnson, Public Archives of Canada, Ottawa [Library and Archives Canada], 1968.

 Obituary [Robert Campbell Brown], Winnipeg Free Press, 5 August 1971, page 31.